pdeschen/wuff-wiki/plugin.xml-for-eclipse-rcp-app.md

-We already know how to [program plugin.xml for eclipse-equinox-app](plugin.xml-for-eclipse-equinox-app).
-Now we will program "plugin.xml" for eclipse-rcp-app.
+We already know how to [program "plugin.xml" for Equinox app](plugin.xml-for-eclipse-equinox-app).
+Now we will program "plugin.xml" for RCP app.

 ### Compile and inspect default "plugin.xml"